kadirtuna/KadirTuna/README.md

 <br>I love to work with Back-End technologies with soluting some hard problems and thinking what's going on behind, so you'll find more projects about back-end technologies when you look at my profile.
 Please don't be hesitate to ask me a question about them.
 I'm going to also be glad for that😁 </br>
 </p>

-## 🤗 You can reach out
+<h2 align="center">🤗 You can reach out 🤗 </h2>

-Feel free to contact me about my specializations that I claim on my social career accounts.
-I will try to help as much as I can <3
+<p align="center">Feel free to contact me about my specializations that I claim on my social career accounts.
+I will do my best to help as much as I can :) </p>

 </p>
 <h2 align="center">🔗 Connect with me 🔗</h2>